-The County held a public comment period from Wednesday, July 3, 2024, through Saturday, August 3, 2024, regarding the PY 2024 Annual Action Plan and the Citizen Participation Plan Amendment.
+- The County held a public comment period from Wednesday, July 3, 2024, through Saturday, August 3, 2024, regarding the PY 2024 Annual Action Plan and the Citizen Participation Plan Amendment.
 During this period, the draft plans were available for review in all County public libraries, at the Public Information Desk in the Harmon Turner Building on the Collier County Government Main Campus, in the Community & Human Services (CHS) Division office located at 3339 E Tamiami Trail, Building H, Suite 213, Naples FL 34112, and the Collier County website at www.colliercountyfl.gov. - Public Services Department, Community and Human Services Division.
 The document was available in a format accessible to persons with disabilities upon request.
-All comments (received through the CHS office, either written, by telephone, via email, regular mail or in person) from citizens were considered in preparing the final PY receipt.
+All comments (received through the CHS office, either written, by telephone, via email, regular mail or in person) from citizens were considered in preparing the final PY 2024 Annual Action Plan.
+CHS was prepared to respond to all comments in writing within 15 days of receipt.

-Adoption of the PY 2024 Annual Action Plan and the Citizen Participation Plan Amendment was scheduled for Tuesday, July 23, 2024, at a regularly scheduled meeting of the Board of County
+- Adoption of the PY 2024 Annual Action Plan and the Citizen Participation Plan Amendment was scheduled for Tuesday, July 23, 2024, at a regularly scheduled meeting of the Board of County Commissioners (BCC).